Powell Family Cooking

 Substitutions

-• Ground Turkey: Use instead of beef for a lighter option.
+• Ground Beef: Use ground turkey instead for a lighter option.

-• Black Beans: Replace kidney beans for a different flavor and texture.
+• Kidney Beans: Replace with chili or black beans for a different flavor and texture.
+Leave them out entirely for a more traditional chili parlor version.

 Adjustments Cooking time may need to be adjusted based on the geography of the area (high vs. low elevation), cookware (stoneware vs traditional bakeware), and outdoor temperature if grilling.